hluaces-ansible/ansible-ubuntu/README.md

 - Install Vagrant and Virtualbox
 - Install all dependencies with `make dependencies`
-- After dependencies were installed, run the tests with `molecule test`
+- Run tests with `make test` (runs all scenarios)
+- Run specific scenario with `make test MOLECULE_ARGS="-s ubuntu24-laptop"`
-- Use `molecule destroy` when you are done to clean up the environment
+- Use `make clean` when you are done to clean up the environment

 ## Run the playbook against your local machine (production)